Cameron Hammond: Amateur career

 He received a scholarship in 2007 to the Australian Institute of Sport through the National Indigenous Talent Development program.

 Since receiving the scholarship, Cameron has not looked back.
 His goals were to represent Australia at the Commonwealth and Olympic games, he achieved both goals.
 He is recognized in the Australian Olympic Committee list of Australian Indigenous Olympians.

 Pro career

 After both the Commonwealth and Olympic games, his goal was to turn professional.
-Cameron has had several pro fights and 18/1 record and is one of Australia top prospects in the Welterweight division.
-After losing a unanimous decision to Kris George in 2016 for the Commonwealth welterweight title, Hammond took a year and a half hiatus from boxing only to come back in 2018 with TKO over Thai-born Australian Apichat Koedchatturat.
+Cameron has had several pro fights and an 18/1 record and is one of Australia top prospects in the Welterweight division.
+After losing a unanimous decision to Kris George in 2016 for the Commonwealth welterweight title, Hammond took a year and half hiatus from boxing only to come back in 2018 with TKO over Thai-born Australian Apichat Koedchatturat.
 He is trained by Glenn Rushton same trainer as Jeff Horn fellow Olympian and team mate.